-When going for an Intelligence-based build in Elden Ring one should be aware of the following things:
+When going for an Intelligence-based build in Elden Ring, one should be aware of the following things:

-- At level 99 Intelligence you are hard-capped and can’t go any further, dumping points to reach this level is never recommended as the return on investment is so futile and useless after level 80.
+- At level 99 Intelligence, you are hard-capped and can’t go any further; dumping points to reach this level is never recommended, as the return on investment is so futile and useless after level 80.

-- Three of the weapons mentioned here will be acquired through Ranni’s questline, which you can follow along with the below mentioned video guide:
+- Three of the weapons mentioned here will be acquired through Ranni’s questline, which you can follow along with the below-mentioned video guide:

-Blaidd does not end up dropping this sword, and you’ll just end up making a very powerful NPC into your enemy.
-This weapon is for builds that are aiming for a more Strength and Intelligence hybrid playstyle.
-The base stats required to wield this weapon along with the scaling is mentioned in the table below:
+Blaidd does not end up dropping this sword; you’ll just make a very powerful NPC into your enemy.
+This weapon is for builds aiming for a stronger strength and Intelligence hybrid playstyle.
+The base stats required to wield this weapon, along with the scaling, is mentioned in the table below:

 |Royal Greatsword Stats||Base Requirements||Base Scaling||Best Scaling after Upgrades (+10)|

 As you can see, the base Stats to carry this weapon are spread out in STR, DEX, and INT.
-For STR, you can two-hand wield it to lower the requirements, and as mentioned above you can upgrade your INT to level 50 for the best result.
+For STR, you can two-hand wield it to lower the requirements, and as mentioned above, you can upgrade your INT to level 50 for the best result.

-And the most satisfying part of this weapon is the Wolf’s Assault Ash of War it has on as default, this skill lets the player somersault towards the enemy plunging their sword to the ground and infusing it with Frost and a second attack that leads to an explosion around the player.
+And the most satisfying part of this weapon is the Wolf’s Assault Ash of War it has on as default; this skill lets the player somersault towards the enemy, plunging their sword to the ground and infusing it with Frost and a second attack that leads to an explosion around the player.

-This weapon is obtainable at the end of Ranni’s questline where Blaidd will be at Ranni’s Rise, the location marked below.
-He will become hostile when you are near him so get ready to fight and once defeated he will reward you with Royal Greatsword and Blaidd’s Armor set.
+This weapon is obtainable at the end of Ranni’s questline, where Blaidd will be at Ranni’s Rise, the location marked below.
+He will become hostile when you are near him, so get ready to fight, and once defeated, he will reward you with Royal Greatsword and Blaidd’s Armor set.